-It’s this part that makes my (and many others’) stomach turn; the perpetrator gets off twice – both from sexual gratification, but also holding advancement or favor above the victim.
+It’s this part that makes my (and many others) stomach turn; the perpetrator gets off twice – both from sexual gratification but also holding advancement or favor above the victim.

-For the victim, it’s another level of shame that keeps them silent and afraid, meanwhile, the harasser walks away without the consequences of either action.
+For the victim, it’s another level of shame that keeps them silent and afraid.
+Meanwhile, the harasser walks away without the consequences of either action.
 It’s gross and immoral.

 See Something – Say Something

 If you see something inappropriate, let someone know.
-If you see a person being touched or confronted inappropriately, let them know that you can stand with them if they wanted to go to the authorities or a person in charge.
+If you see a person being touched or confronted inappropriately, let them know that you can stand with them if they want to go to the authorities or a person in charge.
 If that feels too bold or unsafe to you, you can go to someone in an authority position and report what you saw.
-You don’t know if this is a repeated pattern and you could stop it from happening to others with your information.
+You don’t know if this is a repeated pattern, and you could stop it from happening to others with your information.

 If you hear something inappropriate, like catcalls, do the same thing.
 Report it.
 If it is by a construction site, take a picture of the workers and the company name on the signs or sides of trucks.
 Call the company and let them know what happened.
-Most places no longer tolerate that kind of behavior with their workers.
+Most places no longer tolerate that kind of behavior from their workers.

 If you are being harassed, let the perpetrator know that their actions are harassment.
 Describe their behaviors.
 Whatever they have done.
 Say it out loud.
 Name it and ask them to stop.